Rodante Marcoleta: Personal life

 Marcoleta is married to Edna Magbitang of Anao, Tarlac.
-The couple has three children.
+The couple has three children, including incumbent SAGIP Party-list Representative Paolo Marcoleta.
 Magbitang is an independent director of Stronghold Insurance Co.
 Inc. since February 2024.

 Marcoleta is a member of the Iglesia ni Cristo and his former partylist Alagad is noted for its association with the religion.
-His son Paolo Henry served as president of SAGIP Partylist.
 He is also the host of Net 25 public affairs program Sa Ganang Mamamayan (lit.
 For Citizens) and public service program Sagip Barangay ng Mamamayan in Action.